 Our Recommendation for Mum & Dad Business Owners

-- The non-business involved spouse should solely own the shares of the corporate trustee – this shields the risky spouse from being sued personally and losing control of their business.
+- The spouse who is not actively involved in the business should be the only owner of the shares of the corporate trustee.
+This protects the riskier spouse from being personally sued and prevents them from losing control of their company.

 Our Recommendations for Mum & Dad Business Owners With Investments